What does fact checked mean?

 Prevalence of Hamstring Imbalance

-The normal hamstring to quadriceps strength ratio is between 50 and 80 percent, with 100 percent being equal strength, according to the Journal of Athletic Training.
+The normal hamstring to quadriceps strength ratio is between 50 and 80 percent, with 100 percent being equal muscle strength, according to the Journal of Athletic Training.
 This means the hamstrings are usually weaker than your quads.
 The strength imbalance between your hamstrings and quads is partly due to your quads being larger and used more frequently during daily activities; tight quad muscles can also contribute to imbalance.

 Women typically have lower hamstring and quadriceps strength ratios compared to men.
 The Journal of Strength and Conditioning Research reported that female athletes may have an even lower hamstring to quadriceps ratio because of dominant quads, although this can vary, depending on the sport pursued.
 Age does not appear to impact the hamstring to quadriceps ratio; instead, strength decreases equally in both muscle groups with aging.